 - Help your teen with confidence.
 Teach them skills for handling conflict, violence, and peer pressure.

-- Sadly, teen suicide can result in death.
+Sadly, teen suicide can result in death.
 Your teen may have a friend or classmate who commits suicide.
 Be prepared for your teen to have emotions of anger, grief, confusion, and sadness.
-Talk to your teen about their feelings.
-If needed, provide a counselor, doctor, or friend who they can confide in.
+Talk to your teen about his or her feelings.
+If needed, provide a counselor, doctor, or friend her or she can confide in.

 Questions to ask your doctor